rose-pine/whoogle/readme.md

 2. Under custom css, paste the contents of `whoogle.css`
 3. Hit the <kbs>Apply</kbd> button
 4. Select the dark theme for Rosé Pine and the light theme for Rosé Pine Dawn

+### As an instance host:

+Add the contents of `whoogle.env` to either your environment variables or your `whoogle.env`.

 ## Gallery